SF-WDI-LABS/mongoose-books-app/docs/sprint1.md

   * image (use a string for this)
   * releaseDate

   Let's create a schema using these properties.
-I'll get you started:
+I'll get you started, but check out the different mongoose schema types [here](http://mongoosejs.com/docs/schematypes.html):

   ```js
   // book.js